rust-tw/book-tw/src/ch04-03-slices.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-08/src/main.rs:here}}
 ```

-<span class="caption">Listing 4-8: Storing the result from calling the
+<span class="caption">範例 4-8: Storing the result from calling the
 `first_word` function and then changing the `String` contents</span>

 This program compiles without any errors and would also do so if we used `word`